bsccf/Uni-notes/Mechanics structures and materials/Statics 1/3,4 Pin jointed trusses/statically determinate trusses.md

 ![[Pasted image 20211022224649.png]]

-This is a statically determinate truss, it has a fixed shape
+This is a statically determinate truss, it has a fixed shape and is stable